-For a full bodyweight squat, you want to put your arms straight out in front of you and make sure they are parallel to the ground.
+For a full bodyweight squat you want to put your arms straight out in front of you and make sure they are parallel to the ground.
 Keep your spine in a neutral position during the entire exercise.
 You do not want to round your back while making sure you do not hyper extend and over accentuate the natural arch of your back.
-You will strain your back and cause serious injury especially if you decide to add weights to the squats exercise.
+You could strain your back and cause serious injury, especially if you decide to add weights to the squats exercise.

-Most your weight will be on the heels and balls of your feet.
-You want your weight to be on your feet – it should all be on the heels and the balls of your feet (imagine you are glued to the ground.)
-To know if you are doing this crucial part of the exercise you want to make you are distributing your weight to the right places.
-You should be able to wiggle your toes the entire movement.
+Most of your weight will be on the heels and balls of your feet (imagine you are glued to the ground).
+To know if you are doing this part of the exercise correctly, you want to make sure you are distributing your weight to the right places.
+You should be able to wiggle your toes during the entire exercise.

-To get the most out of squats exercise make sure you are keeping your whole body tight the entire time.
-Here a few steps to help breakdown squats.
+To get the most out of the squat exercise, make sure you are keeping your whole body tight the entire time.
+Here are a few steps to help us breakdown squats:

-- Bend correctly at your hips and push your butt backwards.
+- Bend at your hips and push your butt backwards.
 While your hips continue going backwards make sure your knees begin to bend.
-It’s important to be conscious that you starting with your hips going back and not by bending your knees.
+It’s important to be conscious about starting with your hips going back and not by bending your knees.

-- Keeping your back straight and maintaining a neutral spine the entire length of your squat.
+- Keep your back straight and a neutral spine the entire length of your squat.
 You want to keep your chest and shoulders up.
-A good way to maintain the correct form is to look straight ahead and find a spot or object on the wall to concentrate on; this will help with your balance as well.
+A good way to maintain the correct form, is to look straight ahead and find a spot or object on the wall to concentrate on; this will help with your balance as well.

 - Now squat down, focusing on keeping your knees in line with your feet the whole time.
-You don’t want your knees to start to go inside your toes; if they do bring them in but make sure to have your knees no wider than your feet.
+You don’t want your knees to start to go over your toes, if they do bring them in but make sure to have your knees no wider than your feet.

 - Squat down as far down as you can go while maintaining correct form or until your hip joint is lower than your knees (which would be parallel to the ground.)
 This part of the exercise you want to be focusing on your hip joint, not your legs.
 Remember depending on the size of your thighs, your squat may look as if you have reached your uttermost depth.
 I promise you can go deeper than this.
 But anything less than parallel is a going to be only a partial squat.